srct/roomlist/README.md

 What we're trying to accomplish with social media authentication is to verify users are linking to accounts they actually control.
 If we trusted users sufficiently to not type in gibberish or link to twitter.com/realDonaldTrump, we could provide a character field for each site.

-By default, example.com is set to 1.
-We'll add our site id, localhost.
-In settings.py, this is already accounted for; the default there is SITE_ID = 2.

 Head over to localhost:8000/admin.
 Under 'Social Accounts', click on 'Social Applications'.
 Click 'Add social application' in the upper right hand corner.
 Start off by adding Facebook.

 To fill in the name, id, key, and site for Facebook, and for all of the social media sites, you'll need to become a Developer for the site in question.